gvcallen/parax/docs/examples/bayesian_sampling_blackjax.md

 This example demonstrates Bayesian sampling of a linear regression model with independent priors using `blackjax`.

 **NB**: This example unwraps random variables onto the real line before sampling.
-Random varies with finite support are not yet fully catered for.
+Random variables with finite support are not yet fully catered for.

 ## 1. Defining the model